chriwill/interconnect2016/flightstradeoffanalytics/README.md

 <b>4.)
 Trade-Off Analytics Widget flow construction</b>

-The flow to achieve this has three streams:
+The flow to achieve this has two streams:

 4.1) User-interface serving stream